 The fishery operates on a seasonal basis and in 2016 and 2017 from April/May to October.
-In 2018 however, a four-month fishery closed season applied between April and June inclusive (as outlined in the Wrasse Fishery Guidance) which will continue to apply in forthcoming seasons.
-Therefore, the season operated from 1st July to October and will continue to do so.
-Fishers do not fish beyond late October/Early November due to the small size of their boats and the limiting factor of the weather at this time of year.
+From 2018 however, a four-month fishery closed season applied between April and June inclusive (as outlined in the Wrasse Fishery Guidance) which will continue to apply in forthcoming seasons.
+Therefore, the seasons operate from 1st July to October/November and will continue to do so.
+Fishers do not fish beyond late October/ November due to the small size of their vessels which restricts what weather they can fish in particularly in the latter part of Autumn.